cwrc/RDF-extraction/README.md

   -v {0,1,2,3}, --verbosity {0,1,2,3}
                         increase output verbosity
   -fmt {rdf,rdf/xml,ttl,turtle,json-ld,nt,trix,n3,all}, --format {rdf,rdf/xml,ttl,turtle,json-ld,nt,trix,n3,all}
-  -u UPDATE, -update UPDATE, --update UPDATE, -update-sparqlendpoint UPDATE
-                        url of sparql endpoint to update -p, -pause, --pause   pause after every entry to examine output and be prompted to continue/quit
+  -p, -pause, --pause   pause after every entry to examine output and be prompted to continue/quit
 ```

-Each script within `Entry/` can be run on its own, `bio_extraction.py` is the current main driver that calls needed functions within separate scripts.
+Each script within `Biography/` can be run on its own, `bio_extraction.py` is the current main driver that calls needed functions within separate scripts.
 The same arguments are applicable to those scripts.

 Example:
 If you just wanted to test the extraction of cultural forms.
 You could do `python3 culturalForm.py -r 1`

 This would only extract from culturalform tags, from 1 random source file.
 This allows for better testing and more modular classes to be made.

 ## Additional Configuration details

 ## Design Considerations